Traffic tickets can happen to anyone – even if you’re in an accident and you’re not at fault.

 You should want to avoid getting a ticket for either reasonable vigilance or careless operation first and foremost because you don’t want to be a danger to yourself or others on the road.

-Additionally, the fines related to these citations can be pretty hard on your bank account.
+Additionally, the fines related to these citations can be very hard on your bank account.

 In the city of New Orleans, fines are typically: